greenm8rix/Ai-roulette-predictor/README.md

 ## 1. Description

 This project is a Python-based application designed to predict roulette wheel outcomes using a TensorFlow/Keras LSTM model with an attention mechanism.
-It also includes a Selenium-based web scraper to interact with an online roulette game, extract live numbers, feed them to the predictor, and (conceptually) automate betting based on a Fibonacci strategy.
+It also includes a Selenium-based web scraper to interact with an online roulette game on a target website, extract live numbers, feed them to the predictor, and (conceptually) automate betting based on a Fibonacci strategy.

 The application is structured into several modules:
 - `main.py`: Main entry point for the application.